Nuestro Amor (RBD song): Music video

-The music video for the song was filmed in early August 2005 at Pedregal, Distrito Federal in Mexico and was directed by Amin Azali.
+The music video for the song was filmed in early August 2005 at Jardines del Pedregal, Mexico City, and was directed by Amin Azali.
 It was their first video not directed by Pedro Damián and premiered in September in the United States and Mexico.

 It is supposed to take place sometime during the events of the telenovela, as the pairings shown in the video are from the show, and not real life.
 The video is about a "date" the girls and boys of RBD have.
 It starts with a phone call between Dulce María and von Uckermann, with Dulce in a bathub and von Uckermann in a window of another building.
 The girls then dress up elegantly for the date night they are about to have.
 The male members get ready for the romantic dinner, too, in a Japanese-looking house, where they look for the girls as they had left clues for them in order to find them.
 Finally, the band walk outside and sit around, sing, enjoy the moonlight and share some bottles of wine, at first thought to be milk, from which they drink.